Hyperthyroidism: Beta-blockers

 Many of the common symptoms of hyperthyroidism, such as palpitations, trembling, and anxiety, are mediated by increases in beta-adrenergic receptors on cell surfaces.
-Beta blockers, typically used to treat high blood pressure, are a class of drugs that offset this effect, reducing rapid pulse associated with the sensation of palpitations, and decreasing tremor and anxiety.
+Beta blockers, typically used to treat high blood pressure, are a class of drugs that offset this effect, reducing the rapid pulse associated with palpitations, and decreasing tremor and anxiety.
 Thus, a person with hyperthyroidism can often obtain immediate temporary relief until the hyperthyroidism can be characterized with the Radioiodine test noted above, and more permanent treatment takes place.
 Note that these drugs do not treat hyperthyroidism or any of its long-term effects if left untreated, but rather, they treat or reduce only symptoms of the condition.

-Some minimal effect on thyroid hormone production, however, also comes with propranolol, which has two roles in the treatment of hyperthyroidism, determined by the different isomers of propranolol.
+Some minimal effect on thyroid hormone production also comes with propranolol, which has two roles in the treatment of hyperthyroidism, determined by the different isomers of propranolol.
 L-propranolol causes beta-blockade, thus treating the symptoms associated with hyperthyroidism, such as tremor, palpitations, anxiety, and heat intolerance.
 D-propranolol inhibits thyroxine deiodinase, thereby blocking the conversion of T_{4} to T_{3}, providing some, though minimal, therapeutic effect.
 Other beta-blockers are used to treat only the symptoms associated with hyperthyroidism.
-Propranolol in the UK, and metoprolol in the US, are most frequently used to augment treatment for people with hyperthyroid.
+Propranolol in the UK, and metoprolol in the US, are most frequently used to augment treatment for people with hyperthyroidism.

 Diet

 People with autoimmune hyperthyroidism (such as in Graves' disease) should not eat foods high in iodine, such as edible seaweed and seafood.

-From a public health perspective, the general introduction of iodized salt in the United States in 1924 resulted in lower disease, goiters, as well as improving the lives of children whose mothers would not have eaten enough iodine during pregnancy, which would have lowered the IQs of their children.
+From a public health perspective, the general introduction of iodized salt in the United States in 1924 resulted in lower rates of disease and goiters, and improved the lives of children whose mothers would not have eaten enough iodine during pregnancy, which would have lowered the IQs of their children.